 Other activities

 The town of Mo i Rana is surrounded by fjords and mountains.
 The area offers a wide range of natural attractions and adventures.
-Be sure to also visit Svartisen glacier, and the natural marble formations known as Marmorslottet (the marble castle).
+Be sure to also visit the Svartisen glacier.

 If you are eager to see more caves, we recommend Setergrotta.
 It’s a little more challenging, because little has been done to facilitate public visits.
 Here you will need to climb between large boulders, and squeeze your way through narrow passages to explore the large chambers within.